 - Water is “wasted” during the regeneration process

-- Requires regular maintenance and salt needs to be refilled regularly (a family of four may go through a bag of salt every 1-2 months)
+- Requires some maintenance and salt needs to be refilled regularly (a family of four may go through a bag of salt every 1-2 months)

 Salt-Free Water Softeners

-A salt-free water softener does not perform the ion exchange process – in fact, it does not actually soften the water at all!
+A salt-free water softener does not go through the ion exchange process – in fact, it does not actually soften the water at all!
 Instead, it uses potassium instead of sodium to crystallize the mineral buildup so it does not stick to your plumbing, coffee machine or other areas that can develop scale.
-This is why the name “salt-free water softener” is a misnomer; they are technically conditioners or descalers.
+This is why the name “salt-free water softener” is a misnomer; they are technically water conditioners or water descalers.

 What does this mean?
 Well, while this system can still help prevent scale buildup in your home, it does not address many of the problems associated with hard water like soap scum, skin irritation and dingy laundry.
 The water that comes out of this system still has the hardness minerals present (in other words, your water is still hard), but they are just in a crystallized form that doesn’t cause scale buildup in your plumbing.